Information Research

 Documenting society

-Exploring the practice, context and history of collections and collecting institutions in documenting society.
-Areas of research include archives and records, collection management; institutions and repositories, material culture and cultural heritage; conservation and preservation; the history of archives, library and information science.
+Exploring the practice, context, and history of collections and collecting institutions in documenting society.
+Research areas include archives and records, community archives, the interaction of 4th Industrial Revolution technologies and archives, collection management, institutions and repositories, material culture and cultural heritage, conservation and preservation, and the history of archives, libraries, and information science.

-Key people: Dr Mary Carroll, Dr Lizzy Tait
+Key people: Dr Mary Carroll, Dr Sindiso Bhebhe

 Human information behaviour